ibm-cloud-docs/cis/mtls.md

       If using an intermediate certificate, upload the entire certificate chain.
       {: note}

-1. Create an mTLS access policy in the CIS console:
+1. Create an mTLS access policy:

-   1. In the MTLS access policies table, click to create an access application.
+   1. In the **MTLS access policies** table on the **Mutual TLS** page, click **Create** to create an access application.
-   1. Select or enter a hostname that matches one of the FQDNs associated with the uploaded root certificate.
+   1. Select or enter a hostname that matches one of the FQDNs associated with the uploaded root certificate and click **Create**.

       The application policy is pre-set to use a decision of `non_identity, and include a rule that matches any valid client certificate.